OnunPereira/BallsOfSteel/README.md

 ### Prerequisites

-You'll need [npm] installed in order to experience this awesome "thing".
+You'll need [npm](https://www.npmjs.com/get-npm) installed in order to experience this awesome "thing", for lack of a better word.
 To verify that you indeed have it on your system, on a terminal window, run:

 ```